x15rte/Jukebox/README.md

 ## How can I be sure this isn’t a malware?
 You can verify it in several ways:
 - Review the source code yourself (it’s fully open source).
-- Use AI tools like [Claude](https://claude.com/product/claude-code) or [DeepWiki](https://deepwiki.com/x15rte/Jukebox) to analyze the code.
+- Use LLM tools like [Claude](https://claude.com/product/claude-code) to analyze the code.
 - Run it directly with `python main.py` without downloading any executable.
 (Recommended method)

 Alternatively, if you prefer to use the pre-built executable from the **Immutable** release: